English Section

 President Volodymyr Zelensky said Yermak had submitted his resignation and that he would consider a replacement on Saturday.

-Earlier in the day, Yermak confirmed that investigators had searched his apartment and said he was fully cooperating.
+Earlier in the day, Yermak confirmed that investigators had searched his premises and said he was fully cooperating.
 He has not been named as a suspect.

 His departure comes amid a widening investigation into high-level corruption that has fuelled public frustration and shaken parts of Ukraine’s political establishment, the Reuters news agency reported.